phanisrinivasm/Selenium/README.md

 # Selenium

-This is about my selenium practice programs
+This is about my selenium practice programs.